Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Falcons stats and trends

-- Atlanta has played eight games, with three wins against the spread.

-- This season, the Falcons are winless against the spread when entering a game as an underdog of 8.5 points or more.

-- Atlanta has eclipsed the over/under in 62.5% of its opportunities this year (five times in eight games with a set point total).
+- Atlanta has three wins against the spread in eight games this season.

+- Atlanta's games this year have gone over the total in five out of eight opportunities (62.5%).

-- When Atlanta records more than 24.0 points, it is 2-3 against the spread and 3-2 overall.
+- When Atlanta scores more than 24.0 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Atlanta picks up more than 371.5 yards, the team is 1-2 against the spread and 2-1 overall.
+- Atlanta is 1-2 against the spread and 2-1 overall when the team picks up over 371.5 yards.

-- The Falcons have 10 giveaways this season, while the Cowboys have 14 takeaways.
+- The Falcons have turned the ball over 10 times, four fewer times than the Cowboys have forced turnovers (14).

 Home and road insights

-- This season, in four home games, Dallas has hit the over three times.
+- This season, in four games at home, Dallas has hit the over three times.

 - Atlanta is 3-1 overall, with two wins against the spread, on the road.

-- This year, in three of four away games Atlanta has gone over the total.
+- In three of four road games this year, Atlanta has hit the over.

 Powered by Data Skrive.